rsaavedraf/fxp/README.md

 - 2023-01-04: bug fix in fxp_sum
-- 2023-01-05: multiplication now done not using longs, entirely with ints, so supporting systems where sizeof(long) == sizeof(int), but for now at the cost of performance, and precision loss of up to ~half the frac bits in use.
+- 2023-01-05: multiplication now done not using longs, entirely with ints, so supporting systems where sizeof(long) == sizeof(int), but for now at the cost of performance and some precision loss.
 - 2023-01-06: bugs fixed in new safe multiplication, also in the safe sum for a border case.
 - 2023-01-08: new version with runtime-modifiable number of bits to use for